animal-tree/Writing-stuff/Ones-I-Like.md

 And, with neuromorphic computers, can we one day approach synthesizing human-like consciousness?
 Answer: we're not close.
 But we might be able to grow it in a lab. but we might want to double-think that.

-The little gadget monster of animal-tree's GitHub account's profile picture, was in fact — backstory — *grown* in a lab.
+The little gadget monster of this GitHub account's profile picture, was in fact — backstory — *grown* in a lab.
 This myth now exists as representation, but besides the stirring bumps and gigglies of your brain, no, that representation, drawn in precise detail on my profile, is not human-like conscious.

 Here's a thought experiment.